dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/hybrid/kubernetes/configuration.md

 ## Grant AWS permissions

+{/* You can provide your Dagster pods with [permissions to assume an AWS IAM role](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) using a [Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+For example, you might do this to [configure an S3 IO Manager](/deployment/guides/aws#using-s3-for-io-management). */}
 You can provide your Dagster pods with [permissions to assume an AWS IAM role](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) using a [Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
-For example, you might do this to [configure an S3 IO Manager](/deployment/guides/aws#using-s3-for-io-management).
+For example, you might do this to [configure an S3 IO Manager](/todo).

 1. [Create an IAM OIDC provider for your EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)
 2. [Create an IAM role and and attach IAM policies](https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html)